vonfalk/storm-javavis/doc/02-Basic_Storm/index.md

 brackets using the standard print function.
 This can be used to see what different syntaxes actually represent.
 To see how it works, try `dump{ "A" # "B" }` or `dump{ [Int: 1, 2, 3, 4] }`.

 Basic Storm source code is saved in `.bs`-files.
-Source files can be encoded in UTF-8, or UTF-16 (big or little endian).
-The compiler detects which encoding was used based on the presence of the BOM (byte order mark).
-If no BOM is present, the source file is assumed to be encoded using UTF-8.
-If the BOM is present, its appearance is used to determine which of the coding systems are used.
+Files are read using the standard text input of Storm, and therefore supports all formats described [here](md://Storm/Input).